Is giving together the secret to happiness?

 TIP: Have a conversation about what is most important to both of you—and formalize your shared giving priorities by creating a joint charitable mission statement.
 Your giving will be more focused and satisfying as a result, and you’ll be able to celebrate the shared impact together.

-Family matters often prompt giving conversations for couples, said Karen Heald, a senior philanthropic strategist with Fidelity Charitable’s Private Donor Group.
-She noted parents who give want to raise generous children and will devise a giving philosophy that sets that example.
+Family matters often prompt giving conversations for couples, said Karen Heald, managing director of Fidelity Charitable's Private Donor Group.
+She noted that parents who give want to raise generous children and will devise a giving philosophy that sets that example.
 Loss also inspires discussions about values that influence giving.

 "When a loved one passes away, it gets couples talking about what charities are meaningful to them,” Heald said.
 “You might be reminded of a grandfather whom you never met, and his favorite museum that your grandmother would frequent as a way of remembering him.
 Philanthropy is unique in that it’s so personal.
 It can be a really positive way of communicating for couples."